Scality Extends Multi-Cloud Storage to Azure

 The data controller works with Amazon S3, Azure Blob Storage, Docker application containers and Scality’s RING software-defined file and object storage platform.
 The company also said Zenko would also be available soon for other cloud platforms.

 Scality is targeting application developers looking to speed deployment of distributed apps.
 Many current applications must still be rewritten to support individual clouds.
 The duplication makes multiple clouds more expensive.
-The company asserts that its tools would allow developers to built applications once and then deploy them across different cloud services.
+The company asserts that its tools would allow developers to build applications once and then deploy them across different cloud services.

 That latest Scality cloud connection tool will be available “in the next few weeks” as an application on the Microsoft Azure Marketplace, the storage vendor said.